ollls/zio-tls-http/README.md

-  You can add more logs as a Tuple, for example: ("myapplog" -> LogLevel.Trace ) The just use it in for comprehension on ZIO like, in this example, instead of console, there may be you log name.
+  You can add more logs as a Tuple, for example: ("myapplog" -> LogLevel.Trace ) Then just call the log by name in for comprehension on any ZIO.

-    _    <- MyLogging.info( "console", s"TLS HTTP Service started on " + SERVER_PORT + ", ZIO concurrency lvl: " + metr.get.concurrency + " threads")
+    _    <- MyLogging.info( "myapplog", s"TLS HTTP Service started on " + SERVER_PORT + ", ZIO concurrency lvl: " + metr.get.concurrency + " threads")

    "logname" will be maped to logname.log file, object MyLogging has the relative log path.